 When Fashion Meant More Than Just Clothing

-Picture this: It’s the late 90s, early 00s and everyone’s wearing oversized clothing with brand names all over it.
+Picture this: It’s the late 90s, early 00s and everyone is wearing oversized clothes with brand names all over.
 Remember from my previous posts, my family didn’t have a lot during this time.
 So naturally my parents would aim for good quality stuff at garage sales and thrift stores nearby.
-I’d rock these clothes out until they could no longer be worn.
-At that time, I had no clue what I was wearing.
+Somehow I was wearing the coolest brands from that time and I’d rock these clothes proudly out until they could no longer be worn.

 These years were also a pivotal time for exploring different fashion styles.
 One day, I’d show up in my DC t-shirt and Vans, listening to Fall Out Boy, and the next, I’d be wearing my preppy outfits from Aeropostale or Hollister, thinking I was Elle Woods from Legally Blonde.
 Every day at school was like being a real-life walking advertisement for all these different styles and brands.
 We were influencers without even knowing it.

-Another big trend in fashion branding during that time was personalized jewelry and accessories, which, let’s be real, was chongalicious af.
-[If you’re my boss, please skip that video, LOL, JK!)
+Another big trend in fashion branding during that time was personalized jewelry and accessories, which, let’s be real, was chongalicious.

 EVERYONE (and their moms, literally, my mom, too) were wearing earrings, rings, and necklaces with their names on them.
-And don’t get me started with the bedazzled belts with our full govy on them.
-The wealthier kids even had the LED belts, sheesh!
+And don’t get me started with the bedazzled belts with our full government on them.
+The wealthier kids even had the LED belts with special messages!
 I never had one of those, but I made sure to rock my silver name belt with pride.

 While fashion offered a lot of room for self-expression, in high school, the pressure to keep up with these trends became overwhelming.
 The constant comparisons people made started leading to bullying and created feelings of inadequacy for many, especially for those from lower-income families.
 It became clear to me that something needed to change, so a group of us came together to petition for school uniforms.
 By my junior year, uniforms became a trend at our school, and they’ve remained in place ever since.
 It was such a relief.
 With uniforms, there was less focus on what everyone was wearing and more on what we were there to do: learn.
 It reduced the pressure of comparison and helped create a more inclusive environment where everyone could feel equal.